Table of Contents

 Nearly 1,200 articles on architecture, education, ethnic identity, food and drink, language, performing arts, political culture, religion, sports, and more.
 Geographical focuses on People's Republic of China while still including "long entries on aspects of the culture of Taiwan, Hong Kong, and Singapore" and shorter ones on native Chinese cultural producers who now live abroad.

-ChinaMaxx contains over 710,000 full-text Chinese e-books from cover to cover on wide range of subject areas.
-Selected titles also can be found in MNCAT.
-For accessing the e-books, please follow the brief instructions contained in the login page.
-ChinaMaxx only works with the Internet Explorer browser.
-Firefox and Safari are not supported.
-You will need to install a plug-in to view e-books.
+ChinaMaxx contains approx. 558 full-text Chinese e-books from cover to cover on wide range of subject areas.
+Individual titles can also be found in MNCAT.
+To access the e-books, please follow the brief instructions contained in the login page.
+If viewing using Internet Explorer, you will need to download two browser plug-ins in order to read ChinaMaxx e-books.

 Please note: Page content doesn't display in Firefox.
 This resource requires the download and installation of a proprietary browser, found at the provided URL.
 Using a different web browser, such as Internet Explorer or Firefox, is not possible since the database contains archaic Chinese characters not included in the current Unicode standard.
 Once the client program is installed, users can open the program on their pc, select IP Login, and gain access to the database.
 The Installation Guide contains very important information regarding the technical requirements for user's pc, expecially required language packages.